Above: Yarrow, a drought-tolerant native wildflower, blooming along the Santa Fe Right of Way regional trail.

 Santa Fe Right-of-Way

 The Santa Fe Right of Way started as the narrow-gauge California & Nevada Railway in the 1880s.
 Intended to reach the Colorado mines, it never got past Orinda.
 But in the early 20th Century, the Santa Fe system took over the line and used it for passenger and rail service to Oakland, competing with the Union Pacific rails along the shoreline.
-But dwindling rail traffic eventually doomed the line, which shut down in the 1970s.
+Dwindling rail traffic eventually doomed the line, which shut down in the 1970s.
 Much of it was taken over by BART.
-The railroad eventually gave most of the unused portions (West Street on many maps) to the City of Berkeley.
-After 30 years, the city is gradually converting most segments to pedestrian-bicycle path, joining the Ohlone Greenway pedestrian-bicycle route, which stretches into Richmond.
+The railroad eventually gave most of the unused portions (West Street on many maps) to the City of Berkeley, which began gradually converting the North Berkeley segments to pedestrian-bicycle path, joining the Ohlone Greenway pedestrian-bicycle route stretching into Richmond.

 Directions

-Headed south on the Ohlone Greenway by bicycle or on foot, the junction is beyond Cedar Street.
-Where the Ohlone Greenway angles east toward the BART station, continue straight across the basketball and volleyball courts.
+Headed south on the Ohlone Greenway by bicycle or on foot, south of Cedar, where the Ohlone Greenway angles east toward the BART station, continue straight across the basketball and volleyball courts.